 The Great Salt Lake is a remnant of the much large ice-age Lake Bonneville, which occupied a large portion of Northwest Utah.
 With the end of the Ice Age, Lake Bonneville receded gradually until becoming today’s Great Salt Lake.

 Delicate Arch, Arches National Park, Utah

-Easily one of the coolest US natural wonders of them all, Delicate Arch quietly sits in Arches National Park in Utah and is a stunning, natural arch that stands at a mesmerizing 52-feet tall.
+Easily one of the coolest natural wonders of the United States, Delicate Arch quietly sits in Arches National Park in Utah and is a stunning, natural arch that stands at a mesmerizing 52 feet tall.

 Drive about 35 minutes along US-191 N to Arches National Park to get here from Moab.
-From the associated parking lot, you’ll then need to do a fairly easy out and back hike that features 629 feet of elevation gain and that is 3.2 miles long.
+From the associated parking lot, you’ll then need to do a fairly easy out-and-back hike that features 629 feet of elevation gain and is 3.2 miles long.
 In total, though, this hike should only take between an hour and an hour and a half to complete.

 You’ll also need to pay $30.00 per day to enter the park with a private vehicle or $15.00 per day if you want to enter as an individual.

-Plus, for the best views, try to get here at least 30-minutes before sunset.
-Just bring a headlight since it will be really dark, and try to arrive early so that you can steer clear of the crowds and enjoy one of the best Arches National Park photo spots before sunrise.
+Plus, try to get here at least 30 minutes before sunset for the best views.
+Just bring a headlight since it will be really dark, and try to arrive early to steer clear of the crowds and enjoy one of the best Arches National Park photo spots before sunrise.

 You can also try shooting this natural wonder straight on or from a unique perspective through Frame Arch or from the bowl to the west.